-Site ACTION ID ISSUE / OPPORTUNITY TO BE ADDRESSED KEY ACTION(S) NUMBERING INDICATES ORDER OF PREFERENCE PARTNERS (LEAD=BOLD) SUPPORTING PARTNERS RESOURCE IMPLICATIONS AND POTENTIAL SOURCES OF RESOURCING TIMESCALE - SH: 1-3 YRS MED: 3- 5 YRS LNG 5-10 YRS PRIORITY - DEPENDING ON OVERALL IMPACT Hock-1 The school is currently used by Settle Hockey Club, who play informal hockey on a Sunday morning and enjoy high and consistent participation Continue to support Settle Hockey club, using their model as a case study for increasing participation in other parts of the UK England Hockey Giggleswick School Settle HC None Short High Grove Park (North Rib RUFC) Rug-2 The site requires improved maintenance programmes on both pitches, in order to improve the long- term sustainability of the pitches.
+Site ACTION ID ISSUE / OPPORTUNITY TO BE ADDRESSED KEY ACTION(S) NUMBERING INDICATES ORDER OF PREFERENCE PARTNERS (LEAD=BOLD) SUPPORTING PARTNERS RESOURCE IMPLICATIONS AND POTENTIAL SOURCES OF RESOURCING TIMESCALE - SH: 1-3 YRS MED: 3-5 YRS LNG 5-10 YRS PRIORITY - DEPENDING ON OVERALL IMPACT Hock-1 The school is currently used by Settle Hockey Club, who play informal hockey on a Sunday morning and enjoy high and consistent participation Continue to support Settle Hockey club, using their model as a case study for increasing participation in other parts of the UK England Hockey Giggleswick School Settle HC None Short High Grove Park (North Rib RUFC) Rug-2 the pitches.
 2 nd pitch needs full pitch improvement works of leveling and drainage.
-The current supply of two pitches does not satisfy the demand for rugby at the club, leading to ad hoc use of nearby sites project currently being undertaken as part of the Sport England Pitch Improvement project.
-North Rib RUFC RFU CDC Funding and support for maintenance equipment bank.
+The current supply of two pitches does Complete pitch drainage project currently being undertaken as part of the Sport England Pitch Improvement project.
+Develop and use a maintenance equipment bank, shared with the other clubs in the district and funded from sources such as the Sport England Pitch Improvement Fund.
+Implement the full recommended works for improving the 2nd pitch with the Sport England and Club funding North Rib RUFC RFU CDC Funding and support for maintenance equipment bank.
 Short High

-Site ACTION ID ISSUE / OPPORTUNITY TO BE ADDRESSED KEY ACTION(S) NUMBERING INDICATES ORDER OF PREFERENCE PARTNERS (LEAD=BOLD) SUPPORTING PARTNERS RESOURCE IMPLICATIONS AND POTENTIAL SOURCES OF RESOURCING TIMESCALE - SH: 1-3 YRS MED: 3- 5 YRS LNG 5-10 YRS PRIORITY - DEPENDING ON OVERALL IMPACT Support the Giggleswick school development and negotiate appropriate peak time training slots for those players who are willing to travel to the school Hellifield Sports Football Club Foot-9 The ancillary facility is one of the worst in the area and requires full redevelopment.
+SITE ACTION ID ISSUE / OPPORTUNITY TO BE ADDRESSED KEY ACTION(S) NUMBERING INDICATES ORDER OF PREFERENCE PARTNERS (LEAD=BOLD) SUPPORTING PARTNERS RESOURCE IMPLICATIONS AND POTENTIAL SOURCES OF RESOURCING TIMESCALE - SH: 1-3 YRS MED: 3- 5 YRS LNG 5-10 YRS PRIORITY - DEPENDING ON OVERALL IMPACT Support the Giggleswick school development and negotiate appropriate peak time training slots for those players who are willing to travel to the school Hellifield Sports Football Club Foot-9 The ancillary facility is one of the worst in the area and requires full redevelopment.
 The pitch also requires an improved maintenance programme in order to increase the rating and allow play during periods of poor weather gain available to invest in a new facility and develop the overall provision at the site.
-2. Work with the FA and CDC to fund and develop a equipment bank for maintenance machinery and benefit from Parish Council Officer time to project manage facility development.
+2. Work with the FA and CDC to fund and develop a equipment bank for maintenance machinery and benefit from Council Officer time to project manage facility development.
 FA support for maintenance training and equipment.
 Medium Medium

-Site ACTION ID ISSUE / OPPORTUNITY TO BE ADDRESSED Key Action(s) Numbering Indicates order of Preference PARTNERS (LEAD=BOLD) SUPPORTING PARTNERS RESOURCE IMPLICATIONS AND POTENTIAL SOURCES OF RESOURCING TIMESCALE - SH: 1-3 YRS MED: 3- 5 YRS LNG 5-10 YRS PRIORITY - DEPENDING ON OVERALL IMPACT Ingleton Football and Cricket Field Crick-4 A requirement has been identified for additional practice facilities.
+Site ACTION ID ISSUE / OPPORTUNITY TO BE ADDRESSED Key Action(s) Numbering indicates order of preference PARTNERS (LEAD=BOLD) SUPPORTING PARTNERS RESOURCE IMPLICATIONS AND POTENTIAL SOURCES OF RESOURCING TIMESCALE - SH: 1-3 YRS MED: 3- 5 YRS LNG 5-10 YRS PRIORITY - DEPENDING ON OVERALL IMPACT Ingleton (Football and Cricket Field Crick-4 A requirement has been identified for additional practice facilities.
 The club would like permanent non-turf practice nets to replace or complement the current non-turf pitch that they use with a temporary net on the square.
 Install non-turf pitch permanent net facility at the sports club Ingleton Football and Cricket Club ECB CDC Shared funding between club and ECB small grants Medium Low